cilium/cilium/Documentation/policy/language.rst

 A minimum TTL is used to ensure a lower time bound to DNS data expiration, and IPs allowed by a ``toFQDNs`` rule will be allowed at least this long It can be configured with the ``--tofqdns-min-ttl`` CLI option.
-The value is in integer seconds and must be 1 or more.
-The default is 1 hour, or 10 minutes when `DNS Polling`_ is enabled.
+The value is in integer seconds and must be 1 or more, the default is 1 hour.

 Some care needs to be taken when setting ``--tofqdns-min-ttl`` with DNS data that returns many distinct IPs over time.
 A long TTL will keep each IP cached long after the related connections have terminated.
 Large numbers of IPs each have corresponding Security Identities and too many may slow down Cilium policy regeneration.
-This can be especially pronounced when using `DNS Polling`_ to obtain DNS data.
-In such cases a shorter minimum TTL is recommended, as `DNS Polling`_ will recover up-do-date IPs regularly.

 Managing Short-Lived Connections & Maximum IPs per FQDN/endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~